MarkusKonk/specleanr/README.md

 and stream transportation index (Amatulli et al., 2022); and Copernicus for land use changes <https://www.copernicus.eu/en>.

-2.  **Extracting the environmental variables**.
+2.  **Extracting the environmental predictors**.

-In this step the environmental predictors are extracted from where the species was recorded or absent.
+The environmental predictors are extracted from points where the species was recorded present or absent.
 The extracted dataset forms the species **reference dataset** for environmental outlier checks.
 In the package we included **`pred_extract()`** to extract the environmental predictors.